diffix/reference/docs/multi-level-aggregation.md

 - The values have been grouped by AID set
 - The columns are sorted in descending order of `Value`
 - `No = 2`, `Nt = 2`
-- The outlier values meet criteria `4.2` after we have taken values 10 and 9
+- The extreme values meet criteria `4.2` after we have taken values 10 and 9
 - The top values meet criteria `5.2` after we have taken values 8 and 7
 - The weighted average is `8 * 1/2 + 7 * 1/2 = 7.5` which is used in place of the values 10 and 9